Wayfear/PLSBI/readme.md

 ![](PLS_result/suggest_com_num.png)

 ### Performance

 The coefficient of determination is applied as the evaluation metric.
+The coefficient of determination  is defined as (1-mu/nu), where mu is the residual sum of squares ((y_true - y_pred)** 2).sum() and nu is the total sum of squares ((y_true - y_true.mean()) ** 2).sum().
+The best possible score is 1.0 and it can be negative (because the model can be arbitrarily worse).
+A constant model that always predicts the expected value of y, disregarding the input features, would get a  score of 0.0.

 **R^2**: 0.6358